I'm a provider

 Please wait while you are redirected.

 The presence of clinical symptoms of OA does not always correlate well with the degree of abnormality seen radiographically.
-It has been noted that approximately 40% of patients who have severe findings on x-rays report no symptoms; conversely, patients with clinical symptoms may show no significant radiological changes.
+It has been noted that approximately 40% of patients who have severe findings on radiography film report no symptoms; conversely, patients with clinical symptoms may show no significant radiological changes.

 Treatment for OA of the knee aims to alleviate pain and improve function to mitigate reduction in activity.
 However, most treatments do not modify the natural history or progression of OA, and thus are not considered curative.
 Nonsurgical modalities that are used include exercise; weight loss; various supportive devices; acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen; nutritional supplements (glucosamine and chondroitin); and intra-articular viscosupplements.
 Corticosteroid injection may be considered when relief from NSAIDs is insufficient or the patient is at risk from gastrointestinal adverse effects.
 If symptom relief is inadequate with conservative measures, invasive treatments may be considered.
 Operative treatments for symptomatic OA of the knee include arthroscopic lavage and cartilage debridement, osteotomy, and ultimately total joint arthroplasty.
 Surgical procedures intended to repair or restore articular cartilage in the knee, e.g., abrasion arthroplasty, microfracture techniques, and autologous chondrocyte implantation, are appropriate only for younger patients with focal cartilage defects secondary to injury and are not addressed in this policy.